ashleymills/Reachability.swift/README.md

 ## Supporting **Reachability.swift**
 Keeping **Reachability.swift** up-to-date is a time consuming task.
 Making updates, reviewing pull requests, responding to issues and answering emails all take time.
 If you'd like to help keep me motivated, please download my free app, [Foto Flipper] from the App Store.
 (To really motivate me, pay $0.99 for the IAP!)

+And don't forget to **★** the repo.
+This increases its visibility and encourages others to contribute.

 Thanks
 Ash